 Climate Change Is Killing Trees And Causing Power Outages

-On a hill in Oakland, CA, Igor Lacan looks out from under his Stetson hat at the neighborhood below and begins listing trees.
+On a hill in Oakland, Calif., Igor Lacan looks out from under his Stetson hat at the neighborhood below and begins listing trees.

-In between the trees is a criss-crossing web of power lines, delivering electricity to the houses below.
-Lacan works as an advisor for California utilities like PG&E, and he says while most of the trees seem to be flourishing, that's not true for some nearby acacias.
-He points upwards to a spiral of dead bark hanging off an acacia branch.
+In between the trees is a crisscrossing web of power lines, delivering electricity to the houses below.
+Lacan works as an adviser for California utilities such as Pacific Gas & Electric, and he says while most of the trees seem to be flourishing, that's not true for some nearby acacias.
+He points upward to a spiral of dead bark hanging off an acacia branch.

-According to researchers at UC Berkeley, opportunistic fungi are killing these trees.
+According to researchers at the University of California, Berkeley, opportunistic fungi are killing these trees.
 California's climate change-fueled drought, which has persisted for the better part of two decades, has stressed the trees and made them vulnerable to parasites.

 Lacan says of the local acacias, "We have never seen the sort of mass mortality that we're seeing now."